noahehall/theBookOfNoah/0current/security/websecurity.md

         - possibly at an adjusted speed based on the speed of consumption by receiver
     - this send & receipt workflow guarantees msg delivery

-- UDP: User Dataram Protocol
+- UDP: User Datagram Protocol
   - newer than TCP
   - commonly used with video/situations where dropped data packets are expected/msg guarantee isnt required, but the data packets can be streamed at a constant rate